• About/Start Here

 Texas Towns With Special Titles

-Have you ever wondered why and how these Texas towns got their unique titles?
-Here are a few that I know about in alphabetic order.
+Have you ever wondered why and how these Texas towns acquired their distinctive names?
+Here are a few that we found in alphabetical order.
+The “why,” you’ll need to look that up – some are here, most are not.

 Texas Towns With Special Titles